About Norton Rose Fulbright

 If you are a Penultimate-year law student you should apply from 31st May to 11th July 2021.

 Finding the place you want to start your career is a moment you’ll always remember, and that’s exactly the kind of insight we offer on our vacation schemes.
-Whether you’re with us for one week or two, we pack a lot into these four schemes.
-You’ll do real work, for real clients.
+Whether you’re with us virtually or in person, we pack a lot into these four schemes..
 You’ll network with colleagues.
 You’ll present group projects on legal issues.
 It’s a lot of new ground to cover, but if you want to understand what it’s really like to work here, nothing else comes close.

 Our 2021 Spring vacation scheme is for finalists and graduates (law and non-law).
 The scheme will run on 12th to 20th April 2021.
 Applications will open from 5th October to 22nd November 2020.

 Our 2021 summer vacation schemes are for penultimate-year law and non-law undergraduates.
 The schemes will run on the following dates:

 Everyone remembers the first day they walked through the doors of their future firm.
 For many of our lawyers, that happens on first step programmes.
 First Step caters to first-year undergraduates of all degree subjects.
 Either way, it’s the opportunity to step through our doors, make a first impression, and use our packed schedule of interactive sessions to discover whether law is right for you.

 First-year undergraduates and those in the 2nd year of a four year course may apply for our first step programme from 4th January to 14th February 2021.
 Telephone interviews will be held in March 2021 and successful candidates will attend the programme from 19th to 23rd July 2021.

 Please visit our website for information about salaries and benefits.